hello2all/GTSRB_Keras_STN/capstone_report.md

 ### Free-Form Visualization

-Figure 113 shows all images that the model failed to predict.
+Figure 13 shows all images that the model failed to predict.

 ![Failed images][image13]

-There images are subject to severe flaws such as strong shadow/flare, obstructions, low illumination, motion blur etc. Even humen struggle to recognize.
+These images are subject to severe flaws such as strong shadow/flare, obstructions, low illumination, motion blur etc. Even humen struggle to recognize.

 ### Reflection

-This project has provided a novle apporach for traffic sign recognition with simplified pipline while its performance still exceeds the best published results.
+This project has provided a novel apporach for traffic sign recognition with simplified pipline while its performance still exceeds the best published results.
 With learned color and spatial transformation, the model is able to adapt to image's charactoristics without external support.
 This essentially enables model to achieve better model performance with less data.
 Since the transformers can be inserted into networks as an standard layer,